sfigg/commercialization-public/test/wpt/symbols.md

 Enables and configures symbol decoding support.

 ```
-xperf -i <trace file>… [-o output] -symbols [cacheonly] [verbose] [dbghelplog]
+xperf -i <trace file>… [-o output] -symbols [cacheonly] [verbose]
 ```

 ## Parameters

 <a href="" id="cacheonly"></a>*cacheonly*
-Use SymCache, but not DbgHelp.
 This option speeds symbol decoding for traces with many binary images that lack symbol files after all interesting symbol files have been transcoded.

 <a href="" id="verbose"></a>*verbose*
 Verbose mode.
 Prints symbol paths and version information.
 For more information, see [Loading Symbols](loading-symbols.md).

-<a href="" id="dbghelplog"></a>*dbghelplog*
-Enable DbgHelp debug log about **stderr**.

-Symbol decoding support uses the environment variables in the following table for further configuration of DbgHelp and SymCache.
+Symbol decoding support uses the environment variables in the following table for further configuration of SymCache.

 <table>
 <colgroup>